LABR: Labor Studies (Undergraduate)

 LABR 1070 College Writing for Workers (4 Credits)

 This course provides students with the opportunity to spend a semester working intensively on their writing and writing process, while reflecting on the values of being a trade unionist.
-Students will use writing as a meaning-making tool, will increase their written fluency, and will be engaged in all stages of the writing process.
-Texts to be read, reflected and written about will cover what it means to take pride in one’s work, as well as the worth of being a skilled craftsperson.
-In reading, writing and class discussions, students will be engaged in thinking reflectively and critically about the nature of work.
-While there is a fair amount of reading to be done in this class, this is primarily a writing course.
+Students will use writing as a meaning-making tool, by engaging in all stages of the writing process as they critically consider a variety of texts that address what it means to take pride in one’s work, as well as the worth of being a skilled craftsperson.
+In reading, writing, discussion and research assignments, students will be engaged in reflecting critically on how work is represented and understood in the course readings.
+While there is a fair amount of reading to be done in this class, this is primarily a course that supports and extends students abilities to express themselves in writing.
 This course is offered as part of union partnership programs and is open to non-partnership students subject to availability.
-It is also only offered in-class through the college’s Harry J. Van Arsdale Jr. School for Labor Studies in New York City.
+It is also only offered in-class through the college’s Harry J. Van Arsdale Jr. School of Labor Studies in New York City.

 LABR 1105 Workers/Artists (4 Credits)